-

 First Come, First Serve Camping: Behind the campground loop of the park, there are 8 campsites that remain first come, first served.
 The sites are a short walk to the campground loop’s restroom and shower facilities.
 Each site has a fire ring, picnic table and shade structure.
 Site specifics can be viewed on reservenevada.com.

-Picnicking/Day Use: Shade ramadas are located along the shoreline in both the day use and boat-ramp areas, some of which have tables and barbecue grills.
+Picnicking/Day Use: Day Use Reservations are required for daily access before 11:30am from May 11 - September 30.
+After 11:30am, remaining spots will be available on a first come, first served basis.
+Shade ramadas are located along the shoreline in both the day use and boat-ramp areas, some of which have tables and barbecue grills.
 These are available for reservation.

-NOTE: Big Bend’s popularity can make it difficult to enter the Day-Use area during its peak summer time visitation.
+NOTE: Big Bend’s popularity can make it difficult to enter the Day-Use area during its peak summer time visitation after 11:30am.
 On weekends, during the busy months of June, July & August, the parking lots are often full from 11 a.m. to 4 p.m.
-When the park has reached capacity, walk-ins and drop-off are not allowed.
-It is recommended that large groups arrive early and ride together.
+When the park has reached capacity, or reservations have been booked up, walk-ins and drop-off are not allowed.
+It is recommended that large groups make day use reservations as far in advance as possible.
 Carpooling allows the park to accommodate more people during peak visitation.

 Boat Launch: A two-lane boat ramp offers access to the river through a man-made lagoon that shelters the ramp from the river's current.
 A paved parking lot is available for boat trailers.